anik587/dailyLEARNING/MicroService/README.md

 ![Alt text](image.png)
 Api Gateway will handle authentication and authorization services through Identity Provider Service.
 To locate service route it consults a service registry and discover service.
 There are other facilities like Monitoring, deployment and troubleshooting etc.
 ![Alt text](image.png)
+Microservices are not suitable for small companies, they hould build well-defined interface so that one day when application gets large then it be needing to split up.